- By turning on certain components of the index service you can speed up file searches or you can choose to disable it.

 If you ever wondered how it works and how to, if the need arises, disable it, make sure to check to continue reading and find out.

-How to enable or disable file indexing on the given partition
+How can I enable or disable file indexing on the given partition?

 - Open This PC or File Explorer.